aquasecurity/tracee/docs/classic-docs/docs/detecting/rules.md

 Name   |Description                               |Full Description
 -------|------------------------------------------|----
 TRC-101 | Process standard input/output over socket detected | A process has its standard input/output redirected to a socket.
-This behaviour is the base of a Reverse Shell attack, which is when an interactive shell being invoked from a target machine back to the attacker's machine, giving it interactive control over the target.
+This behavior is the base of a Reverse Shell attack, which is when an interactive shell being invoked from a target machine back to the attacker's machine, giving it interactive control over the target.
 Adversaries may use a Reverse Shell to retain control over a compromised target while bypassing security measures like network firewalls.
 TRC-102 | Anti-Debugging detected | A process used anti-debugging techniques to block a debugger.
 Malware use anti-debugging to stay invisible and inhibit analysis of their behavior.
 TRC-103 | Code injection detected using ptrace | Possible code injection into another process was detected.
 Code injection is an exploitation technique used to run malicious code, adversaries may use it in order to execute their malware.
 TRC-104 | Dynamic code loading detected |  Possible dynamic code loading was detected as the binary's memory is both writable and executable.
 Writing to an executable allocated memory region could be a technique used by adversaries to run code undetected and without dropping executables.